a-hansen/aon/README.md

 Overview
 --------

-Aon is another object notation like JSON but is more compact, has more data types, and preserves the order of object members.
+more data types, and preserves the order of object members.
 To be stream friendly, Aon doesn't encode object or list lengths.